-Bioinorganic chemistry: Magnetic resonance imaging contrast agents based on iron, cobalt or nickel, bimodal (fluorescent) probes, ligand synthesis, self-assembled multinuclear iron complexes for imaging and drug delivery, yeast cell labeling with inorganic complexes.
+Bioinorganic chemistry: Magnetic resonance imaging contrast agents based on iron, cobalt or nickel, CEST or T1 probes responsive to pH, or redox environment, self-assembled multinuclear iron complexes for imaging and drug delivery.

-The central theme in our research is the synthesis of inorganic complexes for biomedical diagnostics, sensing, therapeutics or catalytic applications.
+The central theme in our research is the synthesis of inorganic complexes for biomedical diagnostics, sensing, or therapeutic applications.

 Current research in our laboratories focuses on the following topics: